St. John of The Cross

 216.261.6866.
 We are here for you and our community at large.

 CELEBRATION PLAZA paver options is a wonderful way to “etch” your place in our

 parish and your family’s history.
 Pick up a brochure /order form in the Gathering Area.

-Please remember Second Blessings will begin accepting your gently used treasures Monday through Friday in
+Please remember Second Blessings will accept your gently used treasures Monday through Friday in our mobile

-our mobile unit from 9-4 and Saturdays in the Parish Community Center from 9-1.
-Your past treasures can be a
+unit from 9-4 and Saturdays in the Parish Community Center from 9-1.
+Your past treasures can be a real gift to

 email Carla Colo;email@example.com or call the Parish Office at 216 289-0770.

 Join us each Sun-day, through September 4th for our Sunday 7:45am Mass at our

 Outdoor Shrine (weather-permitting).
 If the weather is inclement, the 7:45am will be held

 in the church.
 The Sunday 9:00am and 11:00am Masses will be as usual.